facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 This sentence in isolation is somewhat inscrutable.
 Based on context and later descriptions, I believe this is noting that a shared value may pass into a parameter declared as accepting borrowed.
-This seems *potentially* fine considering it's specificalyl stricter, but it doesn't allow making any assumptions about borrowed parameters
+This seems *potentially* fine considering it's specifically stricter, but it doesn't allow making any assumptions about borrowed parameters

 > a unique value may be passed to a procedure expecting a shared parameter, but
 > a borrowed value cannot be